oscarrenalias/ios-receipt-scanner/AmazonQ.md

    - Added an "X" close button to dismiss the editor
    - Styled the close button with a circular background
    - Ensured proper navigation flow between views
+   - Reset images when closing the editor to return to "no document yet" state

 5. **Fixed cropping functionality:**
    - Added proper zoom support with pinch and double-tap gestures